 At the moment it is not possible to estimate how much time is left to finish a processing step.

 The software is highly parallelized and takes advantage of multi-core CPUs, as well as SSE/AVX instructions and NVIDIA GPU CUDA processing.
-However the different steps of processing do not use these resources in the same way, and not all parts can take advantages of multi-core or CUDA.
+However the different steps of processing do not use these resources in the same way, and not all parts can take advantage of multi-core or CUDA.
 Note that to increase the performance it is important to have a balanced configuration without bottlenecks.

 The amount of RAM mostly has an impact on the number of images that can be processed in a single project.
 Refer to the System requirements article for more information.

-Starting with version 1.3, Pix4Dmapper takes advantages of NVIDIA GPUs with CUDA to further increase processing speed.
+Starting with version 1.3, Pix4Dmapper takes advantage of NVIDIA GPUs with CUDA to further increase processing speed.